Start9Labs/documentation/site/source/user-manual/upgrade-hardware/ssd-upgrade.rst

     .. figure:: /_static/images/hardware-pics/bottom-screws.jpg
         :width: 50%

 #.
-Carefully slide the contents of the case out and disassemble the Embassy by disconnecting the power wire and removing the 5 screws highlighted below:
+Carefully slide the contents of the case out and disassemble the Embassy by disconnecting the power wire and removing the 5 screws (and 4 brass spacers beneath the fan bracket) highlighted below:

     .. figure:: /_static/images/hardware-pics/disassembly-0.png
         :width: 50%